CenturyRV/CenturyRV/readme.md

   role: "Coder / Developer",
   focus: ["web products", "platform features", "clean UX", "shipping fast"],
   currentWork: ["fraudify.cc", "dev.cheaterstats.cc"],
-  approach: "Build it well, keep it sharp, improve it constantly."
+  approach: "Build it right, improve it daily, and keep pushing until it feels finished."
 };
 ```

-I am Maxi N, a developer focused on building real products that people actually use.
-My current work is centered on **Fraudify** and **CheaterStats Dev**, where I handle the coding and development work behind the platform experience.
+I am Maxi N, a coder and developer focused on building products that keep getting better with every update.
+My current work is centered on **Fraudify** and **CheaterStats Dev**.
+I build the systems, features, and improvements behind both projects, with a strong focus on making the experience cleaner, stronger, and more complete over time.

 ---